Foxandxss/angular-tips/source/_posts/2013-08-06-watch-how-the-apply-runs-a-digest.markdown

 categories: [$apply, $digest, $watch, advanced]
 ---
 {% raw %}

+**UPDATE**: This post is meant for beginners, for those that just started to learn Angular and want to know how data-binding works.
+If you already know how to use Angular properly, I highly suggest you go to the source code instead.

 Angular users want to know how data-binding works.
 There is a lot of vocabulary around this: `$watch`, `$apply`, `$digest`, `dirty-checking`...
 What are they and how do they work?
 Here I want to address all those questions, which are well addressed in the documentation, but I want to glue some pieces together to address everything in here, but keep in mind that I want to do that in a simple way.
 For more technical issues, check the source.

 Let's start from the beginning.